-The 2-Wire HDSL Line Driver Cards support communication between two DTE devices at distances to 5 miles (8 km) over 24-AWG (0.5-mm) twisted-pair wire.
-There are two essential requirements for installing the Cards:
+The mDSL Rack Card supports communication between two DTE devices at distances to 5 miles (8 km) over 24-AWG (0.5-mm) twisted-pair wire.
+There are two essential requirements for installing the mDSL Rack Card:

-1. These units work in pairs.
-Therefore, you must have one Card (or a compatible model) at each end of a single twisted-pair interface.

-2. To function properly, the Card needs one twisted pair of metallic wire.
-This twisted pair must be unconditioned, dry, metallic wire, between 19 (0.9 mm) and 26 AWG (0.4 mm); the higher-number gauges may limit distance somewhat.
-Standard dial-up telephone circuits, or leased circuits that run through signal equalization equipment, or standard, flat modular telephone type cable, are not acceptable.
+- 1. These units work in pairs.
+Therefore, you must have one mDSL Rack Card (or a compatible model) at each end of a single twisted-pair interface. - 2.
+To function properly, the mDSL Rack Card needs one twisted pair of metallic wire.
+This twisted pair must be unconditioned, dry, metallic wire, between 19 (0.9 mm) and 26 AWG (0.4 mm); the higher-number gauges may limit distance some what.
+Standard dial-up telephone circuits, or leased circuits that run through signal-equalization equipment, or standard, flat modular telephone-type cable are not acceptable.